Barbara Kingsolver: Literary style and themes

-Kingsolver has written novels in both the first person and third person narrative styles, and she frequently employs overlapping narratives.
+Kingsolver has written novels in both the first-person and third-person narrative styles, and she frequently employs overlapping narratives.

-Kingsolver often writes about places and situations with which she is familiar; many of her stories are based in places she has lived in, such as central Africa and Arizona.
-She has stated emphatically that her novels are not autobiographical, although there are often commonalities between her life and her work.
-Her work is often strongly idealistic and her writing has been called a form of activism.
+Kingsolver often writes about places and situations with which she is familiar; many of her stories are based in places she has lived, such as Central Africa, Arizona, and Appalachia.
+She has stated that her novels are not autobiographical, although there are often commonalities between her life and her work.
+Her work is often strongly idealistic and has been called a form of activism.

 Her characters are frequently written around struggles for social equality, such as the hardships faced by undocumented immigrants, the working poor, and single mothers.
 Other common themes in her work include the balancing of individuality with the desire to live in a community, and the interaction and conflict between humans and the ecosystems in which they live.
 Kingsolver has been said to use prose and engaging narratives to make historical events, such as the Congo's struggles for independence, more interesting and engaging for the average reader.